xilution/xilution-graphql-backend-example/README.md

 ### Access The GraphQL Example Running on Fox

 1. Run `cat .env | grep XILUTION_INSTANCE_ID` to see your Fox Instance ID.
-1. Open `https://{instance-id}.prod.fox.integration.xilution/health` in a browser to verify that the server is running.
+1. Open `https://{fox-instance-id}.prod.fox.integration.xilution/health` in a browser to verify that the server is running.

 The Apollo Playground is not available when running in Fox because the Docker image was build in production mode,
 1. The GraphQL endpoint can by accessed at `https://{your-fox-instance-id}.prod.fox.integration.xilution/graphql`.

 ### Restart the Fox Instance

+Note: Requires Account Organization Authentication

 You can make changes to your API, build and redeploy using the following commands.